systemed/glug/README.md

 ### Filtering

-Glug wraps Mapbox GL's powerful filtering abilities in a more familiar format, so you can easily make your styles react to tags/attributes.
+Glug wraps GL styles' powerful filtering abilities in a more familiar format, so you can easily make your styles react to tags/attributes.
 At its simplest, Glug allows you to add a test like this:

 ```ruby
   filter highway=='primary'